 **The original drawing for the cover can be found on my dA account, the link is in my profile.
 Please check it out.
 Thanks!***

 I don't plan to detail the whole BO takedown since I don't think I would be able to come up with something on that large of a scale.
 At least without being dissatisfied with it.
 I don't want to ruin such a monumental part of the series and have yet to really see anyone pull it off.
 I guess I just have too high of expectations for that part.
 However, I do have in mind some flashback instances in mind, which might explain a little more where everything and everyone stands as of now.

-I'm trying not to use practically any Japanese words but I feel like certain words just work a lot better without translating them.
+I'm trying not to use practically any Japanese words but I feel like certain words just work nicely without translating them.
 The way Shinichi says 'ba'rou' and not 'baka' is one example.
 Or how Ran likes to say 'mou' a lot to the effect of the expression 'geez'.
 I'm keeping honorifics because they are pretty important and just are hard to convey in English.

 As a personal preference, I'm going to try to use as much new information from the manga as possible, I might limit it to the anime since some people only follow that.
 I will probably also use elements from movies/ovas/AO/magic files, etc if I think it fits the scene in some way.
 So if you aren't caught up or haven't watched some of those movies or specials, be warned of potential spoilers and speculation.

 With that hint in mind, I hope everyone got Genta's reference that even Shinichi didn't understand.
 Hehehe :P